 Access Rate Limit—This is the number of requests per second per client IP.
 Depending on your configuration of how FortiWeb will derive the client’s IP, this may be the IP address that is indicated in an HTTP header rather than the IP header.
 For details, see Defining your proxies, clients, & X-headers.

 You can add only one Access Rate Limit filter to each rule.

 Signature Violation—Matches if FortiWeb detects a selected category of attack signature in the request or response.
 The following categories are available:

 - Generic Attacks (Extended)

 - Known Exploits

-- Custom Signature (group or individual rule) A custom rule Vulnerability-Scanning is predefined, with some signature categories and lists customized.
+- Custom Signature (group or individual rule)

 - Geo IP—Choose the countries to match.
 If you select Yes, FortiWeb matches the traffic from all countries except the ones you select.
 If you select No, FortiWeb matches the traffic from the countries you select.

 To use one of these categories in an advanced access control rule, enable the corresponding item in your signatures configuration.
 For details, see Blocking known attacks & data leaks.

 - Transaction Timeout—Matches if the lifetime of a HTTP transaction exceeds the transaction timeout you specify.
 Specify a timeout value of 1 to 3600 seconds.